felixahlcrona/BlazorProjects/README.md

 Avanza publish number of people owning a trading instrument.
 If you trade certificates or futures you buy an underlying asset like a index for example.
 These can be traded on short or long basis.
 Matching the current bear/bull(short/long) traders with the current market price there could be a possibility to see where the market is heading.
-This would have been perfect if the majority actually knew how to daytrade at what times but that's out of my control =)

 ![](https://i.imgur.com/XXNR181l.png)

 ## Systembolaget API
-> Browsing alcohol on Systembolaget is boring, small pictures, no typeahead image search.
-I wanted something different.
+> Browsing alcohol on Systembolaget, more bottle layout focused lol.

 ![](https://i.imgur.com/NNz5EXBl.png)